NilFoundation/nil.js/README.md

   });
 ```

-Initialize the Signer with the private key of the account you want to use to sign transactions.
+Initialize the Signer with the private key of the account you want to use to sign messages.

 ```typescript
 import { Signer } from "niljs";